 Be it a small or a multinational company, DDoS attacks are something that every user should know about.
-DDoS (Distributed denial of service) is a type of DOS attack, where a number of compromised systems, which are infected with Trojan or other virus, used as a target to infect other computer systems.
-Now-a-days, it has become a serious threat to every business running online.
-These attacks are a weapon to extort money from victims, steal users’ confidential information and lock them until they pay ransom, disrupt operations or even to carry out cyberwar.
+DDoS (Distributed denial of service) is a type of DOS attack, where a number of compromised systems, which are infected with Trojan or another virus, used as a target to infect other computer systems.
+Nowadays, it has become a serious threat to every business running online.
+These attacks are a weapon to extort money from victims, steal users’ confidential information and lock them until they pay the ransom, disrupt operations or even to carry out cyber war.

 The actual number of DDoS attacks and their size may vary from quarter-to-quarter or even month-to-month.
 According to the Q2 2017 State of the Internet/Security Report from Akamai Technologies, the DDoS attacks in the second quarter have been increased.
 Also, the company didn’t notice any DDoS attack surpassing 100Gbps in size during Quarter two.
 While Verisign reported that there was one attack that exceeds 120Gbps in last quarter.

-This shows that the numbers alone don’t depict mitigation strategies; the thing to understand is that these attacks have become an unavoidable threat for all the organizations.
+This shows that the numbers alone don’t depict mitigation strategies; the thing to understand is that these attacks have become an unavoidable threat to all the organizations.

 Multi-vector attacks bring together volumetric, application-level and protocol-level elements that are of major concern.
 Attackers use them as one vector or multi-vectors simultaneously in order to confuse the targets.
 There has been observed a great hike of 322% in multi-vector attacks in the last year.

 Network layer or volumetric attacks are the most common ones